 Get Niche Citations

 Once you have gone through the “big” citations, take a look at what sites you can use that are more niche relevant for your business.
 Getting more specific with your business will help Google associate you with one particular industry or region.
-For example, if you own a home service business then having your profile on nationally recognized industry site is a great niche citation.
+For example, if you own a home service business then having your profile on a nationally recognized industry site is a great niche citation.
 Think about where you need to be posting when it comes to the industry you’re in, the more specific you can be, the better.
 For local services it is crucial that you acquire citations that are based near your service area, think about your local chamber of commerce or any local business directories.

 Ensure Citation Consistency